thepanlab/Supercomputing_Instructions/README.md

     * The `Use_jupyter_notebook` directory contains a batch file and an image.

+* `thunder`: It contains useful information for the GPU cluster.
+The GPU was adquired from Lambda Labs.

 **Linux resources**:
 Linux system is broadly used in supercomputers, therefore you would benefit from learning how to use Unix Shell.
 The following tutorial [The Unix Shell](http://swcarpentry.github.io/shell-novice/) covers it.
 If you want a more extensive resource, you can get the book [The Linux Command Line](https://nostarch.com/tlcl2).